-In 2009, the CRNA Division was restructured to better mirror the VUMC operating room pod organization, and the service specialist position was created to improve communication with pod members.
-Six service specialists were selected, five from the Multispecialty Anesthesia Division, and one representing the Pediatric Cardiothoracic Division.
-They are Neurosurgery Service Specialist Tammy Freehling; AOS/Ortho Service Specialist Kathy Mitchell; General Oncology/Urology Service Specialist Ken Donnell; Opthalmology/Otolaryngology/Oral Surgery/Plastics Service Specialist Mark Haffey; Out-of-OR Service Specialist Ki Szmyd-Hogan; and Pediatric Cardiothoracic Service Specialist Lewis McCarver.
-In addition, four CRNAs are designated as C1s to provide support and interact with the first-call residents (R1s) to assist with breaks, coordinate pre-ops, and afternoon hand-offs to the R1s.
+The CRNA Division mirrors the VUMC operating room pod organization, and the role of the service specialist within the CRNA structure is to improve communication with all pod members.
+The six service specialists are Neurosurgery Service Specialist Tammy Freehling; AOS/Ortho Service Specialist Kathy Mitchell; General Oncology/Urology Service Specialist Ken Donnell; Opthalmology/Otolaryngology/Oral Surgery/Plastics Service Specialist Mark Haffey; Out-of-OR Service Specialist Ki Szmyd-Hogan; and Pediatric Cardiothoracic Service Specialist Lewis McCarver.

 In addition to SRNA training, the CRNA division has developed a strong program of Continuing Education Unit-eligible educational programs designed specifically for CRNAs.
 These programs are overseen by CRNA Educator Mike Leersnyder, CRNA.